 Public Records Requests

 You can submit a public records request to the Town of Brattleboro electronically, by mail, by phone, or in person.
 The easiest way to do so is by completing this online public records request form.
+To learn more about how the Town of Brattleboro manages public records request, view the complete policy.

 Please be as specific as possible when describing the records being requested.
 If applicable, please include relevant date ranges and any other information that may help us identity the records you are seeking.